Overview of Heart Attack

 In most cases, blockage occurs as a result of coronary heart disease (CHD), also called atherosclerosis, a condition in which plaques (deposits of cholesterol and fatty material) build up in the arteries and partially or completely block blood flow.
 When the surface of a plaque tears or ruptures, a blood clot (thrombus) can form and completely block the flow of blood in the artery.

 Sudden cardiac arrest (SCA), also called sudden cardiac death, occurs when the heart develops an abnormal rhythm (arrhythmia; e.g., ventricular fibrillation) that causes it to stop beating suddenly.
-In as many as 95% of cases, a person who experiences SCA dies, usually within minutes.
+In as many as 95 percent of cases, a person who experiences SCA dies, usually within minutes.

 Incidence and Prevalence of Heart Attack

 According to the American Heart Association, coronary heart disease (CHD) is the leading cause of death in the United States; and, in adults, heart attacks cause 1 out of every 5 deaths.
-According to the National Institutes of Health (NIH) more than 1.2 million heart attacks occur each year in the United States and about 460,000 of these are fatal.
+According to the Centers for Disease Control and Prevention (CDC), about 720,000 heart attacks occur each year in the United States and about 460,000 of these are fatal.
 Approximately 300,000 people die annually from heart attacks before they can receive medical treatment.

-According to the World Health Organization (WHO), coronary heart disease accounts for about 17 million (approximately 30%) deaths annually throughout the world.
+According to the World Health Organization (WHO), coronary heart disease accounts for about 17 million (approximately 30 percent) deaths annually throughout the world.
 It is estimated that by the year 2010, heart disease will be the leading cause of death in the world.